7-Day Martha's Vineyard Itinerary (2026): The Full-Week Plan

 • Bike + rider: $8 RT

-Mytoi Japanese Garden — 14-acre Japanese-inspired stroll garden on Dike Road, 2.5 miles from ferry (15-min bike).
+Mytoi Japanese Garden: 14-acre Japanese-inspired stroll garden on Dike Road, 2.5 miles from ferry (15-min bike).
 Trustees of Reservations property.
-Open 9 AM–5 PM daily. $5 adults, free for Trustees members.
+Open daily sunrise to sunset. $10 adults May–October (children 12 and under free); free for everyone November–April.
 Allow 20–60 minutes.

 Getting Up-Island